 Delaware’s rich history in trust and business matters, which dates back to colonial times, serves as the foundation for the First State’s forward-thinking approach to trust planning.
 Delaware has a well-thought-out body of trust laws, which it updates on an ongoing basis, and a supportive legislature, executive branch and legal community.
 The following are some of the unique aspects of Delaware trust law:

 A directed trust is a trust in which the responsibility for investment, distribution or other administrative decisions is vested in one or more advisors, as appointed in the trust agreement.
 Delaware law allows for this division of trustee duties, as opposed to having one trustee retain full authority over distribution, investment and administration.
 For example, a trust could name the grantor’s sibling as the investment advisor, who could direct the trustee to hold shares in the grantor’s closely-held business.
 In a traditional trust, this type of investment would not be acceptable to a corporate trustee.
-Other types of advisors can be appointed in situations where the terms of the trust stipulate that a beneficiary comply with certain requirements (i.e., remaining free of drugs or alcohol) in order to receive trust distributions.
-These distribution advisors may be in a better position to monitor or track these types of requirements if they are familiar with the beneficiary and his circumstances, while corporate discretionary trustees usually are not.
+Other types of advisors can be appointed in situations where the terms of the trust stipulate that a beneficiary comply with certain requirements (e.g., remaining free of drugs or alcohol) in order to receive trust distributions.
+These distribution advisors may be in a better position to monitor or track these types of requirements if they are familiar with the beneficiary and their circumstances, while corporate discretionary trustees usually are not.

 A dynasty trust is a trust that has the ability to last for multiple generations, often in perpetuity.
-Delaware abolished its rule against perpetuities1 in 1995, paving the way for the creation of dynasty trusts (the only exception is for real estate held directly by the trust, which has a limitation of 110 years).
+Delaware abolished its rule against perpetuities in 1995, paving the way for the creation of dynasty trusts (the only exception is for real estate held directly by the trust, which has a limitation of 110 years).
 Dynasty trusts have made it possible for wealthy families to pass their assets down to succeeding generations free of transfer tax.
 A dynasty trust may also be a directed trust.

 Possible State Income Tax Advantage

 Although an analysis of how the client’s state of residence will treat the income and capital gains of a Delaware trust is essential, this unique advantage can serve as a powerful tax planning tool.
 For example, if a client funds a Delaware trust with shares of low basis stock or an interest in a closely-held company prior to a liquidity event, the savings in state capital gains tax could be sizable when the shares are sold.